 Similarly, Catherine Tan draws attention to those with “severely limited communication skills and intellectual or cognitive disability,” emphasizing how some parents have clashed with neurodiversity proponents over whether the autism spectrum should be divided into more specific subcategories such as “profound autism.”
 “Who are the activists that will join this revolution?” she asks.
 “Who will be able to meaningfully participate in this revolution?”

 These are important questions to which I do not have all the answers.
-I see the underlying issues here less as about which conceptual framework we favor and more about the unbearable material conditions of post-Fordism, which usually requires both parents to work fulltime to being able to afford having children.
+I see the underlying issues here less as about which conceptual framework we favor and more about the unbearable material conditions of post-Fordism, which usually requires both parents to work full time to be able to afford having children.
 This arrangement makes raising any child extremely hard, let alone one with further support needs.
 As to how to represent different neurodivergent groups, participatory processes must be built into party organizing and democratic practices, not least in order to shape the policy decisions that are proposed and fought for, and where relevant this should include space for carers as well as disabled people ourselves.
 When it comes to non-speaking autistic people, such processes are something we must put every effort into building, while also acknowledging that it will require ongoing struggle, especially for activist communities with limited funding and resources.

 More broadly, Ben-Moshe, Bumiller, Tan, and Shirley Lin draw attention not so much to what I include in the essay but to a range of further issues, communities, and voices I did not cover, or only had room to cover briefly, such as more recent Black feminist perspectives.
 Lin nuances my proposals and draws attention to important work on race and disability law in the United States.
 I agree with each author on all these points: the various perspectives and communities each mentions must be central to building of Neurodivergent Power.